diegoarcega/backend-typescript-node/README.md

-This project is intended for practicing:
+# My Practice backend App

+I am using this repository to practice the following:

-* node backend
+- Node backend
-* typescript
+- Typescript
-* nestjs framework
+- Nestjs framework
-* database

-todo
+- Database with MongoDB

+## Todos

-* env variables
+- [x] env variables
-* use mongodb
-* use oauth
+- [x] use MongoDB
+- [ ] add tests
+- [ ] use oath service